Disappearance of Pascal Zimmer: Reconstruction

 On the day of Pascal's disappearance, the bar was opened up at 10:00 by Dieter S. Christa Weyand, Andrea Müller and Günter Ludwig arrived at the bar at midday.
 Pascal had allegedly been lured to the Tosa-Klause with the offer of candy by Weyand.
 Siggi D. was alleged to have lured Pascal to the bar as well as several previous times.
 Müller later recalled that besides her, there were at least eleven people in the bar.
 Andrea Müller then dragged the boy inside and forced him into a maintenance closet, measuring 5 m2.
 Andrea Müller stated that four men successively raped Pascal: Dieter S., Michael C., a man whose identity she could not recall and finally Martin R. Siggi D. said that he saw four regular customers, Peter S., Jupp W..
 Dieter S., and Martin R., enter the back room, after which he heard loud moaning.
 Horst K. said he saw Michael C. follow Müller into the closet and leave 20 minutes later, after which Jupp W. also entered and left.
 Martin R. was the last inside, after which Horst K. heard screaming.
 Both agreed that Christa Weyand turned the music up to drown out the sound.
+Erika K., a cleaner at the Tosa-Klause and certified as developmentally disabled by psychiatrists, claimed to have peeked through the door and witnessed Martin R. raping Pascal.

 Inside the closet, Pascal was raped on a bed, aided by Müller who held the boy down and also sexually assaulted him.
 Christa Weyand stood in the doorframe and either made photos or filmed a video.
 While being raped by Martin R., Pascal's increasingly loud screams caused Weyand and R. to tell Andrea Müller to "quiet the little guy down" ("den Kleinen ruhig stellen").
 Müller grabbed Pascal by his shoulders as he was in a prone position and pushed him onto the pillow.
 Eventually, she realised that Pascal was no longer breathing and informed Weyand of this, who shouted "That wasn't supposed to happen!" and told those present, including eight patrons outside the backroom, to help dispose of Pascal.
-Michael C. wrapped Pascal's body in a blanket and handed a blue garbage bag to Andrea Müller and Erika K., a cleaner at the Tosa-Klause and certified as developmentally disabled by psychiatrists.
-The women held the bag open while either Michael C. or Dieter S. stuffed Pascal's body inside.
+Michael C. wrapped Pascal's body in a blanket and handed a blue garbage bag to Andrea Müller and Erika K., who held the bag open while either Michael C. or Dieter S. stuffed Pascal's body inside.
 Martin R. and Müller then received drinks from cashier Gabriele G., with Müller consuming three or four cola cognac drinks.
 R. continued drinking while Müller then carried the garbag bag to Weyand's Renault 4, and together with Weyand and Dieter S., they drove into France to a quarry near the border, where Dieter S. dug a hole and buried the remains.
 Upon their return, Erika K. took their clothes and cleaned the back room.
 This alleged series of events was recreated by those involved in a filmed police re-enactment.